ChrissieDev/vn.js/README.md

 ### Components
 - [x] Textbox - Implemented as `<text-box>`, supports scrolling text and inline HTML.
 Multi-choice options use this component too.
 - [x] Character - Implemented as `<vn-actor>`.
 An actor is a character that can be displayed in the active scene.
-It has a list of `<vn-layer>` elements that can be used to display different images of the character.
+It has a list of `<vn-sprite>` elements that can be used to display different images of the character.
 Each layer can have a different image visible at once.
 - [x] Image - Uses `<img>` elements for images and `<video>` elements for videos.
 Can be used to display any image or video, but is primarily used for backgrounds/foregrounds.
 - [x] Music - Uses `<audio>` elements for music and sound effects.
 - [x] Scene - `<vn-scene>` displays actors, images, and plays music.